zetanli/Sentimental_Analysis_for_The_Wandering_Earth_Reviews/README.md

 **Classification**

 Based on the distribution plot of the score.
 The score shows a skewed distribution.
 It seems not possible that the score follows a normal distribution.
-Thus it is not proper to use a OLS based GBDT to do regression.
+Thus it is not proper to use an OLS-based GBDT to do regression.
 The score is a categorical variable indeed, which is another reason that we choose classification method.

 The variable was divided into 3 class, 1-4 as don't like, 5-7 as medium, 8-10 as very like.
 I chose a simple but efficient classification method, multinomial regression.